nuno112/python/README.md

-# Python programs/websites I made in CS50x
+# Python programs/websites I made in CS50x and other python courses

 pset6/sentiments: